olivierdalang/layerCombinations/README.md

 ## Description ##

-QGis plugin to store/restore layer visbilities.
+LayerCombinations is a QGis plugin to store/restore layer visbilities and folding.
 These visibilities combinations can then be applied dynamically to maps items.